jylai12734/faith/Personal Apologetics.md

 x: Surely, a God that is all-powerful and infinitely moral can answer at least one of your prayers.

 b: Hold on, God is also all-knowing.
-With all due respect, maybe answering you prayers would actually be a net negative.
+With all due respect, maybe answering your prayers would actually be a net negative.
 Or maybe, God is waiting for the optimal time to answer your prayer.
 This could mean that He is waiting for a time when your life circumstances will magnify the answer to your prayer.
 After all, don't you want to receive the best possible answer to your questions?

 a: Consider Abraham who waited until 100 years old for Isaac to be born.
 God fulfilled His promise way later then when He made the promise.
 Charlie, if God fulfils His promise decades after he made it, don't you think it's also possible that He will answer your prayers later in your life?
 Perhaps, it is more beneficial that He does that.